 Work equipment must be suitable and properly maintained.
-Any work on equipment and any maintenance work must only be carried out by designated persons.
+Any work on equipmentand any maintenance work must only be carried out by designated persons.
 Those persons must have been given adequate training and deemed competent.
 Maintenance should be carried out when equipment is stopped and isolated wherever possible.
-If not, appropriate steps must be taken for protection of person carrying out the work.
+If not, appropriate steps must be taken for protection of the person carrying out the work.

-There must be written health and safety instructions for all persons involved in the equipment including supervisors.
+There must be a written safe system of work for all persons involved in the equipment including supervisors.
 These instructions shall include: